jon restad Avatar

 • When I die I’ll still be reading this poem to you

-even while I’m at an unmarked train crossing
+at an unmarked crossing

 thirty-two years in the future.

-I’ll be in a bad state that night, but remember how alive I am now
+I’ll be in a bad state that night,

-the useless anxiety of my breath,
+the anxiety of my breath

-the tremble in my fingers on this page and the steering wheel.
+the tremble of my fingers on this

-How similar it all is,
+How similar it all is.

-Started by a cosmic hang-up, stars forgetting how to live,
+Started by a cosmic hang-up—

 The opening and ending flash right now with pyrotechnic

-black hole and planetary shards
+black hole and planetary shard

-splaying about through the future
+splaying through the future

-So, consider me outside of your macroscopic eyes
+So, consider me outside of your macroscopic eyes—

 • What makes the grass grow?